 Independence Palace Entrance Fee

-Buy your ticket at the office to the right of the main gate, then follow the instruction sign inside the office to enter the main hall.
+You can buy your ticket at the office to the right of the main gate, then follow the instructions inside the office to enter the main hall.

 Including the exhibit and the palace: